 Appointment New Patient Appointment or 214-645-4673

-U.S. News & World Report high performing hospitals for ovarian cancer surgery
+U.S. News & World Report high performing hospitals for gynecologic cancer surgery

 Nationally Ranked in Cancer Care

-UT Southwestern Medical Center is ranked by U.S. News & World Report as one of the nation's top 20 hospitals for cancer care (#19).
-And we've earned a "High Performing" rating for ovarian cancer surgery, placing us among the country’s leading facilities for this procedure.
+UT Southwestern Medical Center is ranked by U.S. News & World Report as one of the nation's top 25 hospitals for cancer care, and we are rated as "High Performing" in gynecological cancer surgery, placing us among the leading facilities in the U.S. for this procedure.

 At UT Southwestern Medical Center, our gynecologic cancer experts have unmatched expertise in treating patients with ovarian cancer.
 We are passionate about fighting this challenging disease with the latest treatment strategies tailored to each patient.